-Frances Zhang is an associate in the intellectual property litigation group.
-Her practice spans a wide array of technologies, including wireless communication standards, software and hardware for consumer electronics, data security, image sensing technology, and biomedical and mechanical devices.
+Frances Zhang is a litigator in the intellectual property litigation group, focusing on patent and copyright cases in the technology space.
+Her practice spans a wide array of technologies, including wireless communication standards, consumer electronics, artificial intelligence, operating systems, cloud computing, semiconductors, and biomedical and mechanical devices.

-- Imperium IP Holdings (Cayman), Ltd. v.
-Samsung Electronics (E.D.
+- Imperium IP Holdings (Cayman) v.
+Samsung Electronics Co., Ltd. (E.D.
 Tex.).
 Represented Samsung in a patent infringement suit concerning image sensors.
-Jury found patent invalid after a six-day trial.
+Responsible for patent invalidated by the jury after a 6-day trial.

-- Samsung Electronics (PTAB).
+- Samsung Electronics Co., Ltd. (PTAB).
 Represented petitioner in an inter partes review concerning image sensors.
 All challenged claims were found invalid.

 - Certain Wireless Devices with 3G and 4G Capabilities (ITC).
 Represented defendant Samsung Electronics against a patent infringement suit concerning 4G wireless communication standards.
 Participated in an 8-day trial involving seven patents.